abcbridge/docs-as-code-demo/10_introduction.rst

 The story reveals:

-* how a ship sank during a thunderstorm
+* How a ship sank during a thunderstorm
-* and how we know which time of the year it was when the ship sank.
+* And how we know which time of the year it was when the ship sank

 The story is both engaging for children and inspiring for adults.
 Especially when they try to solve the mystery of the paper artefacts that result from the story.